shuosc/opencv-doc-cn/py_tutorials/py_ml/py_knn/py_knn_opencv/py_knn_opencv_en.markdown

 accuracy = correct*100.0/result.size
 print( accuracy )
 ```
 So our basic OCR app is ready.
 This particular example gave me an accuracy of 91%.
 One option improve accuracy is to add more data for training, especially the wrong ones.
 So instead of finding this training data everytime I start application, I better save it, so that next time, I directly read this data from a file and start classification.
-You can do it with the help of some Numpy functions like np.savetxt, np.savez, np.load etc. Please check their docs for more details.
+You can do it with the help of some Numpy functions like `np.savetxt`, `np.savez`, `np.load` etc. Please check their docs for more details.
 ```python
 # save the data
 np.savez('knn_data.npz',train=train, train_labels=train_labels)